 Intellectual integrity is a fundamental value of all academic institutions and is at the heart of the primary teaching, learning, and research activities of the College.
 Misrepresenting one’s work, using sources without appropriate attribution, and giving or receiving unauthorized aid on assignments and examinations are dishonest acts that violate the core value of intellectual integrity.

 Colby is dedicated to the education of humane, thoughtful, and engaged persons prepared to respond to the challenges of an increasingly diverse and global society and to the issues of justice that arise therein.
-The College also is committed to fostering a fully inclusive campus community, enriched by persons of different races, gender identities, ethnicities, nationalities, economic backgrounds, ages, abilities, sexual orientations, political beliefs, and spiritual values.
+The College also is committed to fostering a fully inclusive campus community, enriched by persons of different races, gender identities, ethnicities, nationalities, economic backgrounds, ages, abilities, sexual orientations, political beliefs and ideas, and spiritual values.

 Campus Sustainability and Resource Conservation

 Colby is committed to nurturing environmental awareness through its academic program as well as through its activities on campus and beyond.
 As a local and global environmental citizen, the College adheres to the core values of respect for the environment and sustainable living.
 Colby seeks to lead by example and fosters morally responsible environmental stewardship.
 Environmentally safe practices inform and guide campus strategic planning, decision making, and daily operations.
 We urge community members to recognize personal and institutional responsibilities for reducing impact on the local and global environment.
 Finally, we recognize that achieving environmental sustainability will be an ongoing challenge that evolves as we become more aware and educated as a community.